renatawong/svm-kernels-as-quantum-propagators/README.md

 Code repository for the reference paper.

 ## Reference paper
-SVM/SVR kernels as quantum propagators
+Support vector machine kernels as quantum propagators

 Nan-Hong Kuo and Renata Wong (2025)